Communication Skills for Workplace Success

 Similarly, you should be able to accept and even encourage, feedback from others.
 Listen to the feedback you are given, ask clarifying questions if you are unsure of the issue, and make efforts to implement the feedback.

-An important communication skill is to simply know what form of communication to use.
-For example, some serious conversations (layoffs, changes in salary, etc.) are almost always best done in person.
+Picking the Right Medium: An important communication skill is to simply know what form of communication to use.
+For example, some serious conversations (layoffs, resignation, changes in salary, etc.) are almost always best done in person.

 You should also think about the person with whom you wish to speak, if they are a very busy person (such as your boss, perhaps), you might want to convey your message through email.
 People will appreciate your thoughtful means of communication and will be more likely to respond positively to you.